htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Release Notes:

-..
-HTCondor version 9.11.0 released on Month Date, 2022.
+- HTCondor version 9.11.0 released on August 24, 2022.

-- HTCondor version 9.11.0 not yet released.

-- This version includes all the updates from :ref:`lts-version-history-9015`.
+- This version includes all the updates from :ref:`lts-version-history-9016`.

 - Removed support for the WriteUserLog class from libcondorapi.a.
 This class was difficult to use correctly, and to our knowledge it is not